amia-team/amia/README.md

 - **Pull** the latest version again, to make sure there were no conflicts.
 - **Commit** your changes with an adeuqately descriptive message.
 - **Push** your changes.

-### Collaborating
+Keep in mind that unless there were recent changes you need reflected in your working version of the module (that is, the one you have opened in the toolset), there is no need to re-pack the mod every time there is a change.
 ### Script Editing
-- Editing and adding scripts is a simpler
+- Editing and adding scripts is a simpler process.
+You can just add `.nss` files to the `src/nss` directory.
+Do not upload .ncs files.
 ## Other resources